Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Introduction

 \section{Introduction}

 Spacecraft, underwater vehicles, aerial vehicles, and mobile robots require accurate knowledge of their orientation with respect to a known inertial frame.
 Typically, attitude estimators rely on the measurements of angular velocity and known inertial vectors in the body-fixed frame.
 Therefore, the rigid body attitude estimation problem using angular velocity and inertial vectors measurements in a body-fixed frame has been widely studied in past research.
 In practice, angular velocity is measured at a higher rate than inertial vectors.
-In this work, we address the attitude estimation problem given multi-rate measurements of inertially fixed vectors and angular velocity by minimizing the "energy" stored in the state estimation errors.
+In this work\footnote{A preliminary arxiv version of this article is available at \cite{bhatt2020optimal}}, we address the attitude estimation problem given multi-rate measurements of inertially fixed vectors and angular velocity by minimizing the ``energy" stored in the state estimation errors.

 One of the earliest solutions to attitude determination from vector measurements is the TRIAD algorithm, used to determine the rotation matrix from two linearly independent inertial vector measurements~\cite{black1964passive}.
 In \cite{wahba1965least}, Wahba presented the attitude determination problem as an optimization problem using three or more vector measurements where the cost function is the sum of the squared norms of vector errors.
 Various methods have been proposed in the literature to solve the Wahba's problem.
 Davenport was the first to reduce the Wahba's problem to finding the largest eigenvalue and the corresponding eigenvector of the so-called Davenport's K-matrix \cite{davenport1968vector}.
 In a similar approach, Mortari presented the EStimator of the Optimal Quaternion (ESOQ) algorithm in\cite{mortari1997esoq}, which provides the closed-form expressions of a $4\times4$ matrix's eigenvalues and then computes the eigenvector associated with the greatest of them, representing the optimal quaternion.
 The QUEST algorithm of \cite{shuster1981three} determines the attitude that achieves the best-weighted overlap of an arbitrary number of reference vectors.
 A Singular Value Decomposition (SVD) based method of solving the Wahba's problem was proposed by \cite{markley1988attitude}.
 Markley also devised a Fast Optimal Matrix Algorithm (FOMA) to solve Wahba's problem in \cite{markley1993attitude}.
 A coordinate-free framework of geometric mechanics was used in \cite{sany_acc06} to obtain a solution to Wahba's problem with robustness to measurement noise. \cite{psiaki2012numerical} provides a numerical solution to Wahba's problem.